 99 things to see and do during #BaylorHomecoming

-Thousands of Baylor alumni will descend upon Waco November 1-3 for Homecoming 2018.
-Some will have returned every year since graduation; others will be setting foot on the Baylor campus for the first time in five, 10, even 20 years or longer.
+Thousands of Baylor alumni descend upon Waco each fall for Homecoming.
+Some have returned every year since graduation; others are setting foot on the Baylor campus for the first time in five, 10, even 20 years or longer.
 Regardless of how long it’s been since you’ve visited Baylor, there’s likely something new you haven’t seen or done before — and at the same time, plenty of old favorites to revisit and traditions to enjoy.

-Presenting: 99 things to see and do during #BaylorHomecoming 2018:
+Presenting: 99 things to see and do during #BaylorHomecoming:

 8 things that are still the way you remember them: